devrra/HungryBird/README.md

 # HungryBird
-Autonomous Navigation drone using ROS.
+Autonomous Navigation drone using ROS and pluto drone.